-We have made available in this article the best reptiles for beginners since the number of reptile species now available to people who keep reptiles as pets have skyrocketed over the past few decades due to the popularity of reptiles as pets.
+In this article, we have made available the best reptiles for beginners since the number of reptile species now available to people who keep reptiles as pets has skyrocketed over the past few decades due to the popularity of reptiles as pets.

 There are almost certainly more than a couple of hundred different species that are usually made available to the typical enthusiast.